Stewart County Settlements and Bonds, Volume B (Nov. 1824-Feb. 1829)

 123 Penelope Griffin, Jethro Bass, Joseph Griffin, administrator’s bond for Benjamin Griffin; 6 Nov 1826

-124 Mary (Polly) English, James Gray, Thomas Ward, guardian bond for Ephraim English, Louisa English, Pernina English, heirs of Stephen English; 9 Nov 1826
+124 Mary English, James Gray, Thomas Ward, guardian bond for Ephraim English, Louisa English, Pernina English, heirs of Stephen English; 9 Nov 1826

 125 Etheldred Wallace, George W. Wallace, Abithal Wallace, administrator’s bond for Susannah Wallace; 6 Nov 1826